-Named after a series of waterfalls along the river as it drains into Lake Superior, Cascade River State Park has become a charm for hikers, cross country skiers, and campers.
-Also, its convenient location offers the best vacation destination for both one-day visitors and several-days RV campers.
+Named after a series of waterfalls along the river as it drains into Lake Superior, Cascade River State Park has become a charm for hikers, cross-country skiers, and campers.
+Also, its convenient location offers the best vacation destination for both one-day visitors and several-day RV campers.

-Whether you want to go camping, hiking, skiing, fishing, or simply enjoy nature, the park offers an amazing opportunity for you.
-You’ll enjoy the tranquility, breathtaking views and even capture some stunning moments on your camera for memories.
+Whether you want to go camping, hiking, skiing, fishing, or enjoy nature, the park offers a fantastic opportunity.
+You’ll enjoy the tranquility and breathtaking views and even capture some stunning moments on your camera for memories.

 - Cascade River State Park Overview